 ---|---|

 Introduction to design, analysis, and implementation of algorithms.
 Recursion, backtracking, and exits.
-Sequences.
+Linear data structures (stacks and queues).
 Elementary searching and sorting.
 Order-of-magnitude complexity.
 Documentation, iterative program development, translating natural language to code, testing and debugging.

 CLO | Supports PLO(s) |